ItsZcx/pre-commit-hooks/README.md

 pre-commit run --all-files
 ```

 This command ensures that all hooks are executed for all files previously added to the repository.
+If there is any error about not finding a binary, you will probably have to locally install that necessary application with apt, stack, pip... etc.

 To ensure that you have the latest versions of the hooks, you can periodically run the following command: